 Employees can generally recover workers compensation benefits for infections or diseases secondary to the work-related accident itself.

-This is important, because infection is probably the most common post-accident risk employees face.
+This is important because the infection is probably the most common post-accident risk employees face.

-Similarly, Louisiana employees can generally recover workers compensation benefits when lowered body resistance following an injury allows for an infection which would otherwise not occur.
+Similarly, Louisiana employees can generally recover workers compensation benefits when lowered body resistance following an injury allows for an infection that would otherwise not occur.

-An example of this type of recovery is where an employee fell fifteen feet and landed on pavement, and then two weeks later he died of pneumonia.
+An example of this type of recovery is where an employee fell fifteen feet and landed on the pavement, and then two weeks later, he died of pneumonia.
 This deceased employee's family was awarded full workers compensation benefits.

 Post-Accident Medical Complications Resulting from Treatment